Cardozo School of Law of Yeshiva University is located on lower Fifth Avenue in New York City’s Greenwich Village.

 Founded in 1976 by Yeshiva University, one of the finest research universities in the United States, the Benjamin N. Cardozo School of Law has a national reputation for a top-caliber faculty and an innovative academic program that includes a wide range of exciting and practical opportunities.
 The school's faculty members are known for being widely published legal scholars, as well as for being actively engaged in the pursuit of social justice.
 They invite ongoing dialogue with their students—inside and outside of the classroom.
 Almost half of the faculty hold advanced degrees in other disciplines, making them particularly qualified to provide a well-rounded and rigorous legal education.

-Cardozo is noted for its academic strengths in numerous areas of study, and U.S. News & World Report consistently ranks its Intellectual Property & Information Law Program and Kukin Program for Conflict Resolution within the top 10 in the country.
-The school is also home to the Innocence Project, run by Cardozo Professor Barry Scheck and Peter Neufeld.
+Cardozo is noted for its academic strengths in numerous areas of study, and U.S. News & World Report consistently ranks its Intellectual Property & Information Law Program and Kukin Program for Conflict Resolution among the top programs in the country.
+The school is also home to the Innocence Project.
 To date the Innocence Project has helped free over 350 wrongly convicted prisoners.

 The Cardozo community is open and personal.
 The animated debate in its classrooms and hallways is welcoming and respectful of diverse perspectives and backgrounds.
 And every day, students and faculty recognize the critical role attorneys play in protecting the rights of all people, around the world.